-Sulforaphane is an active ingredient found in various food items.
-Broccoli, Brussels Sprout and Cabbage contain Sulforaphane at different concentration levels along with other active ingredients.
-The molecular pathways which are regulated by Sulforaphane include Cancer Epigenetics, NFKB Signaling, RAS-RAF Signaling and MAPK Signaling.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
+Sulforaphane supplements contain many active ingredients including Sulforaphane at different concentration levels.
+The molecular pathways which are regulated by Sulforaphane include Oncogenic Cancer Epigenetics, Oxidative Stress, DNA Repair and Cytokine Signaling.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
 Because of this biological regulation – for cancer nutrition, the right choice of supplements like Sulforaphane individually or in combination is an important decision to be made.
-When making decisions on the use of supplement Sulforaphane for cancer – do consider all these factors and explanations.
-Because just as true for cancer treatments – Sulforaphane use cannot be a one-size-fits-all decision for all types of cancers.
+When making decisions on the use of supplement Sulforaphane over other nutritional supplements – do consider all these factors.

-1. Will Sulforaphane Supplements benefit Cancer Patients with Pineoblastoma undergoing Carmustine treatment?
+1. Will Sulforaphane Supplements benefit Primary Atypical Lung Carcinoid patients undergoing Everolimus treatment?

-Pineoblastoma is characterized and driven by specific genetic mutations like ATR and ATM leading to biochemical pathway changes in Cancer Epigenetics, DNA Repair, EPHRIN Signaling and PI3K-AKT-MTOR Signaling.
-A cancer treatment like Carmustine works through a specific pathway mechanism of action.
+Primary Atypical Lung Carcinoid is characterized and driven by specific genetic mutations like DNMT3A, TET2 and PPM1D leading to biochemical pathway changes in Oxidative Stress, Oncogenic Cancer Epigenetics and DNA Repair.
+A cancer treatment like Everolimus works through a specific pathway mechanism of action.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach which is effective.
 In such a condition any food or nutritional supplement which has a contrary effect to the treatment or reduces the overlap should be avoided.
-As an example, Sulforaphane should be avoided for Pineoblastoma along with treatment Carmustine.
-Sulforaphane impacts pathways/processes like Cancer Epigenetics which either promote drivers of the disease and/or nullify the treatment effect.
-Additionally, Sulforaphane supplements have CYP1A2 interactions with Carmustine treatment and hence should be avoided by cancer patients undergoing this treatment.
-(Paolo Perocco et al, Mutat Res., 2006; V Ribrag et al, Leuk Res., 1994) Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any), age, gender, BMI, lifestyle and any genetic mutation information (if available).
+As an example, Sulforaphane supplement should not be taken for Primary Atypical Lung Carcinoid along with treatment Everolimus.
+Sulforaphane supplement impacts the biochemical pathway called Oxidative Stress which either promotes drivers of the disease and/or nullifies the treatment effect.
+Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any

-2. Will Sulforaphane Supplements benefit Cancer Patients with Richter Syndrome undergoing Vincristine Treatment?
+2. Will Sulforaphane Supplements benefit Primary Glioblastoma Patients undergoing Temozolomide Treatment?

-Richter Syndrome is characterized and driven by specific genetic mutations like MYC and TRAF3 leading to biochemical pathway changes in NFKB Signaling, RAS-RAF Signaling, MAPK Signaling, PI3K-AKT-MTOR Signaling and Cell Cycle.
-A cancer treatment like Vincristine works through specific pathway mechanisms.
+Primary Glioblastoma is characterized and driven by specific genetic mutations like TRBV7-7, TAS2R46 and TP53 leading to biochemical pathway changes in Oncogenic Cancer Epigenetics, Cell Cycle Checkpoints and Apoptosis.
+A cancer treatment like Temozolomide works through specific pathway mechanisms.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach.
-In such a condition any food or nutritional supplement which has a compatible effect to the treatment or reduces the overlap should be considered.
-As an example, Sulforaphane supplement should be considered for Richter Syndrome along with treatment Vincristine.
-Sulforaphane supplement impacts pathways/processes like NFKB Signaling and RAS-RAF Signaling which either obstruct drivers of Richter Syndrome and/or improve Vincristine treatment effect.
+In such a condition any food or nutritional supplement which supports treatment action or improves the overlap should be considered.
+As an example, Sulforaphane supplements should be considered for Primary Glioblastoma along with the treatment Temozolomide.
+Sulforaphane supplement impacts pathways/processes like Oncogenic Cancer Epigenetics which either obstruct drivers of Primary Glioblastoma and/or improve Temozolomide treatment effect.

 Foods to Eat After Cancer Diagnosis!